zack2016/smarthome/doc/developer/source/items/properties.rst

 Properties are available **in SmartHomeNG v1.6** and up.

-Properties are accessed in logic and eval expressions as follows:
+Properties are accessed in logics and eval expressions as follows:

 .. code::